mapluisch/TripoSR-for-Unity/README.md

 ## Setup

+### Integrating the .unitypackage into your project
+0. Download the latest release `.unitypackage` and import it into your project (`Assets > Import Package`).
+1. `cd` into the `Assets` folder of your Unity project (using Command Prompt, Terminal, ...) and clone the latest repo of TripoSR: `git clone https://github.com/VAST-AI-Research/TripoSR.git`.
+2. After cloning TripoSR, `cd` into the TripoSR folder that you just created by cloning the repo.
+3. Run `pip install --upgrade setuptools`, `pip install torch` (in case you don't have PyTorch installed) and `pip install -r requirements.txt`.
+3. Add the `TripoSR` Prefab (found in `Assets > Prefabs`) to your scene.
+4. Configure the path to your python executable in the `TripoSR` GameObject within your scene: For Windows, run `where python` within Command Prompt.
+For Unix, run `which python` within Terminal.
+5. Configure the other public variables in the Inspector as needed.

+### Using this repo's Unity project
+0. Clone this repo.
 1. Ensure you have Python installed on your system.
 2. Run `pip install --upgrade setuptools`, `pip install torch` (in case you don't have PyTorch installed) and `pip install -r requirements.txt` from within this project's `Assets/TripoSR` folder.
-3. In Unity, create a GameObject and attach the `TripoSRForUnity` script (or simply open up my `SampleScene`).
+3. In Unity, add the `TripoSR` Prefab to the scene (or simply open up my `SampleScene`).
-4. Configure the path to your python executable: For Windows, run `where python` within Command Prompt.
+4. Configure the path to your python executable in the `TripoSR` GameObject within your scene: For Windows, run `where python` within Command Prompt.
 For Unix, run `which python` within Terminal.
 5. Configure the other public variables in the Inspector as needed.

 ## Usage